salihmarangoz/github_ci_nbconvert/README.md

 This doesn't run well if notebooks are in the root directory.
 Only the notebooks directory will be published so put all images/notebooks/etc files into this folder.

+- Don't forget to put `.github/workflows/ipynb_to_html.yml` as done in this repository.

 - Rendered HTML files are here: https://github.com/salihmarangoz/github_ci_nbconvert/tree/build